jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 ### Option A: Every component has its own bit set

-Let's see if we can get away with a system where each component consumes $n$ bits in the 64-bit number:
+Let's see if we can get away with a system where each component consumes (​$n$​) bits in the 64-bit number:

 The required date range implies we need to span a range [from about 6000 B.C.](http://www.newarchaeology.com/writing/) till today (2022 A.D.), which we stretch by the mentioned *margin of a few 1000 years*, say 10,000 BC to 2200 AD (or wider).